 The train ride to Aguas Caliente is worth the trip all by itself.
 Surprisingly, Machu Picchu (at nearly 8,000 feet) itself is in fact lower than Cusco, and it’s northwestward, down into the Amazon jungle.
 As one travels along one sees the biomes change before their eyes.
 Along the whole way are spectacular rivers, especially the Urubamba, plunging white water without end for miles - it is so relentless and violent, that to this day it has never been kayaked.
 (When the train stops jump out for some hot corn on the cob offered by locals, with kernels seemingly as big as Inca stonework and purely delicious.)

 If we judge the Greeks and Romans highly because of the excellence of their architecture, what do we make of the Inca, who could be said to surpass them architecturally?
-In fact the Inca surpass everybody in their reverence for stone and water.
+In fact, the Inca surpasses everybody in their reverence for stone and water.

 Know Before You Go